 Ten years on and Richard is in charge of a business five times the size it was when I left him to fly solo.
 And the business is still growing.

-In that time the phone has never rung.
+In that time my phone has never rung.

 We are all different.
 But different doesn’t mean worse.
 Different often means better.